wp-plugins/react-social-analytics/readme.txt

 * Made some messages in the admin stand out more
 * Tweaked code so that it is backward compatible with PHP 5.2
 * Registration page messages tweaked

+= 1.0.3.0 =

+* Don't try to connect to the services if no React application key/secret is set
+* Adjusted user agent for XML-RPC requests to include wordpress and plugin version

 == Upgrade Notice ==